squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 :::

-We will start from scratch, so remove all the existing code in the **main** function body.
+We will rewrite this file, so remove all the existing code in the **main** function body.
 We will create one single-select parameter to specify the dimension to group by.

 ### Define the Parameter Options